 Sec.
-4-309 Delivery of an animal determined to have been abandoned, cruelly treated, deprived of adequate care, or raised as a dog that has been, is, or is intended to be used in dogfighting to person with a right of property in the animal.
+4-309 Delivery of an animal determined to have been abandoned, cruelly treated, deprived of adequate care.

 If the court orders that an animal be disposed of pursuant to County Code § 4-305(C)(4)(b)(iii), the following apply: